 - Polyurethane.
 This material may harden to form a complete seal of the joint, but the seal may be broken if the slab heaves or settles.

 As you can see, all three of these joint fillers come with some type of inherent flaw that prevents them from providing long-term solutions for sealing expansion joints.
 When water works its way around these fillers, the soil beneath the slab can begin to erode.
 That means you could be left with a bigger problem than you started with.

 Why Silicone is the Best Expansion Joint Filler

 Silicone provides an excellent alternative to the three expansion joint fillers above, and for a few reasons.
 First and foremost, it is flexible and durable, allowing it to accommodate the natural expansion and contraction of the slab without cracking or breaking its seal.
 This provides you with a long-lasting expansion joint filler that goes a long way in keeping water out to prevent sinking concrete surfaces.
 Second, because it is resistant to mold and mildew, silicone expansion joint filler provides a clean, beautiful appearance for much longer than other materials.
 It just doesn’t get any better than that!

 Get an Estimate for Expansion Joint Repairs Now!

 Have your expansion joints begun to crack or experience some other type of damage?
 If so, then it may be time to call in a professional for repairs.
 At Tilted Concrete Solutions, we won’t waste your time or your money by using subpar materials in our repair process.
 We value your business, and we will treat your property as if it were our own.
 Our technicians use a specially designed silicone expansion joint filler for concrete repairs to provide you with a solution that will stand the test of time and look incredible throughout the years.
-To learn more about our repair process or to request your free estimate, call us at 281-305-0274 today.
+To learn more about our repair process or to request your free estimate, call us today.
 We can’t wait to speak with you!